 - According to the American Heart Association dietary potassium can help control blood pressure by blunting the adverse effects of sodium on blood pressure.
-A serving of avocado (50 g) contains 254 mg of potassium or 6% of the recommended daily value. - Avocados are listed as a food source of potassium in the 2015 Dietary Guidelines for Americans.
-Low potassium intakes can increase the risk of illness and may be involved in hypertension and stroke, kidney stones, bone health, blood glucose control, and type 2 diabetes.
+A serving of avocado (50 g) contains 250 mg of potassium or 6% of the recommended daily value. - According to the American Heart Association, potassium can help control blood pressure by blunting the adverse effects of sodium on blood pressure.
+The DietaryGuidelines for Americans states that other possible benefits of an eating pattern rich in potassium include a reduced risk of developing kidney stones and decreased bone loss.
+One-third of a medium heart-healthy California Avocado (50 grams) provides 250 mg of potassium, that's 6 percent of the Daily Value.